szesam/Cyber_physical_skills/skills/cluster-4/25/code/README.md

 # Code Readme

 ir_code_example - sample code from github
-ir_car-beacon - code that is modified.
+ir_car-beacon - code that is modified to two buttons